-Our head of school was raised on a boarding school campus, and many of our administrators and trustees graduated from Cate or other boarding and independent schools.
-Still others have children who have been educated here so they’ve seen the impact of a Cate education.
+Many of our administrators and trustees graduated from Cate or other boarding and independent schools while others have children who have been educated here so they’ve seen the impact of a Cate education.
 We search far and wide for leaders who can make our great school even better and who are devoted to keeping Cate’s enduring spirit fed with new ideas.

 Ms. Alexandra Lockett was named Cate School’s ninth Head of School on December 13, 2022.